craigduncanlab/datascraping/stage3/README.md

-# Recap (of 2017 work, to see what might be useful to rework in future)
+# Process XML files (decision reports) and search for useful predefined content

+---
+Created: 2017

+Author: Craig Duncan

+Recap written: 22 June 2021

+---

 # Intro

+## Stage 2

+Stage 2 took downloaded PDF files and identified where PDF files contained OCR and were searchable.
+The PDF files were converted to XML where OCR existed (it used Adobe Acrobat to creat XML files, in bulk, from OCR content).

+The XML files were placed into the folder 'test' and this contained two folders, one for PDF with searchable (OCR) content, and the other for non-searchable content.

+## Stage 3

-This was a rather 'scripty' set of tools that followed this workflow:
+This Stage 3 was a rather 'scripty' set of tools that was able to automate some preprocessing and then searches.
+The workflow in the pipeline can be summarised as follows:

-1. Took a directory of XML files (default Folder 'test', with subfolders) that had been created from PDF files (using a bulk PDF-> conversion from Adobe Acrobat).
+1. Take a directory of XML files (default Folder 'test', with subfolders) that had been created from PDF files.
-2. Processed the XML files into a simpler data format (succinct XML).
+2. Process the XML files into a simpler data format (a succinct XML).
 3. Defined some standard regex queries that could be performed in a modular fashion.
 4. Passed the queries on to a specific search class that ran the queries on the succinct XML string data
 5. Iterated as required.

-Fairly specific application: requires preliminary work to obtain the PDF files, convert to XML, then process.
-The PDF files themselves were from a particular source, and the hard-coded search queries were specific to that domain and the goals of the enquiries.
+Since the PDF files were from a particular source, hard-coded search queries were specific to that domain and the goals of the enquiries.

-Code originally written fairly quickly, and user-level functions and folder processing wrapped around a basic class.
-Few software engineering or OOP ideas spplied.

-Pre-processing was done with Acrobat to convert to XML.
-Consider low-level alternatives.

-# Instructions
+# Instructions for Stage 3

 Default: